alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `v`.
-* `SpanshAttack.timeTrip` (boolean): whether to automatically tell you at the end of a trip how long it to you to get there.
+* `SpanshAttack.timeTrip` (boolean): whether to automatically tell you at the end of a trip how long it took you to get there.
 Default: false.
 * `SpanshAttack.announceWaypoints` (boolean): whether to announce each waypoint of the neutron route.
 Default: true.
 * `SpanshAttack.announceJumpsLeft` (string): `;`-separated list of remaining